GuruSR/Watchy_GSR/Usage.md

 [^5]:  With the invention of SmallRTC's atMinuteWake, all Screen Blanking will now use atMinuteWake for on the hour (0 minute) and 30 minutes past the hour, Alarms will now *WORK* in all Screen Blanking modes and will properly fire.
 The only change is, the Countdown Timer will *NOT* allow the atMinuteWake to happen, but normal nextMinuteWakes until it finishes.
 SmallRTC's atMinuteWake will cause the Watchy to only wake 2 (plus Alarms) times an hour, massively reducing battery usage.
 [^6]:  Double Tap works while in Bed Time, as do the buttons.
 [^7]:  While your wrist is "Up", the Watchy will sit in Active Mode (battery usage), until you lower or tilt your wrist to cause the screen to go out again.
+[^8]:  In non-RTC mode, timers will not display seconds correctly, Countdown Timer will ignore seconds completely.